I Don't See Influential Dead People

 Out went even the most chaste boy-girl couplings.
 Out went the references to slattern Hollywood celebrities like Julia Roberts.
 Out went photos of diabolical divo Placido Domingo!
 Out went a whole unit on the zodiac - playthings of Satan - no matter that it was a logical vehicle to teach both personality traits & ordinal numbers!
 No matter that every one of my students in Morocco knew their sign.
 Out Sagittarius!
 Out Scorpio!

 Out went all references to any character with an Old Testament name (Jeeeeeewish) - out Hannah! out David!
 Out went a reference to Bob Dylan (Jeeeeeewish) - no matter that the context was his appreciation of Egyptian songstress Umm Kulthum.
 Out went a mini biography of Kurt Cobain (suuuuuicide).
 Out went much abridged verses from that hack William Shakespeare.
-Out went all mention of dogs (
+Out went all mention of dogs (haram in Islam), and cats (which are not haram but who keeps cats in the house?
+How do you expect a Muslim kid to relate?).

 Jesus Mary & Joseph.

-find offence in the results of our Stalinistic language and cultural purges, then we can cash their cheques go to bed with a clear conscience.
+As our friend Ms. K quipped, this was becoming English for Fundos.
+But as long as no Muslim will find offence in the results of our Stalinistic language and cultural purges, then we can cash their cheques go to bed with a clear conscience.
 Besides, whoever said that English culture, history, and mores had to be an integral part of language acquisition?
 Probably an infidel dog.

 So we sold our souls complied.
 This we did because a) such were our instructions and b) there is, in theory at least, a cheque waiting at the end of the not terribly pluralistic rainbow.